How to Rate Your Network to Get the Most From It

 Here at Mindmaven, we’ve developed a rating method that we’ve deployed not only in our networks, but in the networks of our clients; and because we’ve seen such success come as a result of this system, we wanted to share it with you.

-An Introduction to Legends, Champions, Stars, and Players
+Your Legends, Champions, Stars, and Players and Their Incredible Impact

-First, a quick note: Our unique rating methodology is not an evaluation of how much you like a person, how great they may be, or how much you aspire to be like them.
+First, a quick note: Our unique rating methodology is not an evaluation of how much you like a person.
+It doesn’t show how great they may be, or how much you aspire to be like them.

 Rather, it’s about assessing someone’s willingness and ability to help you reach your long- and short-term relationship objectives.